 Google is all set to become an even bigger player in the VR world thanks to its Daydream mobile VR platform and headset.
-There are also rumors swirling around that it’s developing a device which combines both the Microsoft HoloLens’ AR and the Oculus Rift’s VR abilities.
+There are also rumors swirling around that it’s developing a device that combines both the Microsoft HoloLens’ AR and the Oculus Rift’s VR abilities.

-While the Oculus Rift will probably still be the first name which comes to mind when someone mentions virtual reality in a conversation, our best Oculus Rift alternatives list proves that there are a ton of other options for people out there.
+While the Oculus Rift will probably still be the first name that comes to mind when someone mentions virtual reality in a conversation, our best Oculus Rift alternatives list proves that there are a ton of other options for people out there.
 The VR space is heating up, and there’s no better time to jump in.